Maria-Anna Prinzessin von Bayern1

 Last Edited=3 Sep 2005

-Consanguinity Index=9.3%
+Consanguinity Index=9.11%

 Manuel I de Aviz, Rei de Portugal was born on 31 May 1469.
-He was the son of Ferdinando de Aviz, Duque de Viseu and Beatriz de Aviz.1 He married, firstly, Isabel de Castilla y Aragón, Princesa das Asturias, daughter of Fernando II, Rey de España and Isabella I, Reina de Castilla, on 6 October 1497 at Valencia d'Alcantara, Spain.
+He was the son of Ferdinando de Aviz, Duque de Viseu and Beatriz de Aviz.1 He married, firstly, Isabel de Castilla y Aragón, Princesa das Asturias, daughter of Fernando II, Rey de España and Isabella I, Reina de Castilla, on 6 October 1497 at Valencia d'Alcantara, SpainG.
 He married, secondly, Maria de Castilla y Aragón, Infanta de Castilla, daughter of Fernando II, Rey de España and Isabella I, Reina de Castilla, on 30 August 1500.
 He married, thirdly, Eleonora Erzherzogin von Österreich, daughter of Felipe I von Habsburg, Rey de Castilla and Juana, Reina Juana de Castilla, in 1519.
 He died on 13 December 1521 at age 52.

-Manuel I de Aviz, Rei de Portugal succeeded to the title of Rei Manuel I de Portugal in 1495.1
+He succeeded as the Rei Manuel I de Portugal in 1495.1

 Child of Manuel I de Aviz, Rei de Portugal and Isabel de Castilla y Aragón, Princesa das Asturias